snapo/dailyshitt/inverter-settings.md

 | Time 6 | — | — | 21:00 | 01:00 | 10000 | 34 |

 > Note: Grid Charge and Gen columns have no values set (indicated by —).

-## Grid Setting

-This section is password protected.
-No configuration data available.

 ## SmartLoad Setup